dmd-program/pipeline/README.md

 # pipeline

-Tool for managing creative projects
+Pipeline will be a flexible tool for managing and delivering creative projects.